-The consensus presented in this week’s report is that it is too late to reverse or avoid at least some of the damage to Earth’s climate system, and atmospheric carbon dioxide levels in 2019 reached concentrations higher than at any time in at least 2 million years.
+The consensus presented in this week’s report is that it is too late to avoid at least some changes to Earth’s climate system, and atmospheric carbon dioxide levels in 2019 reached concentrations higher than at any time in at least 2 million years.

-The reflection on global average temperatures is obvious, since the report finds that the past 50 years have seen the fastest temperature increases in at least 2,000 years.
-The last decade may well have been the hottest the planet has experienced in at least 125,000 years.
-This much atmospheric CO2 and temperature rise will be impossible to remove or avoid before radical changes to the biosphere will occur.
-The effect of warmer temperatures can be seen on glaciers worldwide, that are melting and receding at a pace that has not been seen in at least 2,000 years.
+The impact this has had on global average temperatures is staring us in the face, as the report finds that the past 50 years have seen the fastest temperature increases in at least 2,000 years.
+The last decade may well have been the hottest the planet has been in at least 125,000 years.
+This much atmospheric CO2 means that a certain threshold of damaging temperature rise will be impossible to avoid before radical changes to the biosphere occur.
+Warmer temperatures are also impacting glaciers worldwide, which are melting and receding at a pace that has not been seen in at least 2,000 years.

 The panel reports on some certainties, and these changes are now essentially locked in.
-The report estimates that we are now facing at least 20 years of warming temperatures and worsening climate change impacts, and the global temperatures will very likely rise 1.5°C above pre-industrial levels by 2040 at the latest, followed by at least a decade of further warming.
-1.5°C temperature rise could happen as early as 2030-2035.
+The report estimates that we are now facing at least 20 years of warming temperatures and worsening climate change impacts, accompanied by global temperatures that will very likely rise 1.5C above pre-industrial levels by 2040 at the latest, followed by at least a decade of further warming.
+1.5C temperature rise could happen as early as 2030-2035.

-The IPCC released a special report in 2018 detailing the implications of surpassing the 1.5°C threshold, which is generally seen as the point in which the impacts of global temperature rise will go from destructive to devastating.
-With warming of more than 1.5°C, sea levels could rise by over 10cm, up to 99% of coral reefs would decline and nearly 1 billion people could be facing deadly heat waves at least once every five years.
+The IPCC released a special report in 2018 detailing the implications of surpassing the 1.5C threshold, which is generally seen as the point in which the impacts of global temperature rise will go from destructive to devastating.
+With warming of more than 1.5C, sea levels could rise by over 10cm, up to 99% of coral reefs would decline and nearly 1 billion people might be facing deadly heat waves at least once every five years.

 What Could Still Happen with Climate Change?